mavlink/rfcs/text/001x-battery_improvements.md

 - removes `energy_consumed`.
 This essentially duplicates `current_consumed` for most purposes, and `current_consumed`/mAh is nearly ubiquitous.
 - adds `current_remaining`(mAh) estimate.
   - This allows a GCS to more accurately determine available current and remaining time than inferring from the `current_consumed` and `percent_remaining`.
   - Note that this also gives the current reliably on plug-in.
     All the other information provided by messages (other than `percent_remaining`) assumes that the battery was full when it was plugged in.
+  - Includes a note that should not be set by power modules.
+    Power modules can only provide this reliably if the battery is fully charged when they are turned on.
+    A GCS can still infer the battery remaining from the consumed current, but by setting this as empty, we tell the GCS that it can't be "sure" of the value, and should prompt the user to use full batteries.
 - change `current` from a `int16_t` (cA) to a `uint32_t` (mA).
 Maximum size was previously 327.67A, which is not large enough to be future proof.
 The value is absolute - if you're charging the value can be assumed to be in a reversed direction.
 - removes `time_remaining`.
   ```xml